-UN Eminent Peace Ambassador calls on IGP
+UN eminent peace ambassador calls on IGP

 ▶ Click Here for Full AFCON Coverage ◀

 The UN Eminent Peace Ambassador, Amb.
-Dr Samuel Ben Owusu, and also the Country Director of the United Nations International Association of World Peace Advocates on January 28, called on Inspector General of Police, Dr George Akuffo Dampare to discuss national peace and security issues.
+Dr. Samuel Ben Owusu and also the Country Director of United Nations International Association of World Peace Advocates on January 28, 2022 calls on Inspector General of Police, Dr. George Akuffo Dampare to discuss national Peace and Security issues.

-“There is need for the Police to operate a Television station or a platform which will bring awareness and information to the people which will help all citizens to have knowledge on safety when it comes to peace building,” he said.
+"There is need for the Police to operate a Television station or a platform which will bring awareness and information to the people which will help all citizens to know about safety when it comes to Peace Building", he said.

 He also used the opportunity to thank the IGP for granting him the opportunity to have such a meeting geared towards national development.